PydPiper/pylightxl/doc/source/solutions.rst

 ----------------------------
 - Question posted on `stackoverflow <https://stackoverflow.com/questions/59533824/python-extract-data-from-a-semi-structured-xlsx-file/59534919#59534919>`_

-- Problem: read groups of 2D data from a single sheet that is can begin at any row/col and has any number of rows/columns per data group, see figure below.
+- Problem: read groups of 2D data from a single sheet that can begin at any row/col and has any number of rows/columns per data group, see figure below.

 .. figure:: _static/ex_readsemistrdata.png